Who has access to my records?

 What do I need to do to graduate?

-- Ensure your Expected Graduation term is set to the correct term in which you plan to graduate.
-You view this in the Academic Area of your E-Hive.
+1. Ensure your Expected Graduation term is set to the correct term in which you plan to graduate.
+You view this in the Academic Progress tile in E-Hive.

 Enrollment